Visma-Data-Science/analytics-case/README.md

 - On your new branch add your sql file in an empty file called "my_submission.sql"
 - On your new branch add a link to your Data studio dashboard --> **here**

-- before merging create a pull request
+- before merging create a pull request for your branch onto the main branch

 ## Questions?
 If you have questions about the task or would like us to further specify some of the things written above, you can contact the person who gave you the assignment.